 Students of Fashion design can choose to specialize in areas like Apparel Design , Lifestyle Accessory Design , Leather Design, Textile Design, Jewellery Design, Knitwear Design & Fashion Communication.
 Colleges other than NIFT’s offer other streams as well.

 Fashion Technology (B.F.Tech or M.F.Tech) in Apparel Production is related to the technical aspects of real world problems associated with Apparel Design & Development, Manufacturing Technology, Production and other allied areas.
 These students typically get employment at Large fashion Production houses.

-Fashion Management (M.F.M) aspirants are exposed to the application of Knowledge and Skills to manage areas like – Brand Management, Fashion Merchandizing, Intellectual Property, Social Media Marketing, Luxury Management Services marketing, e-Commerce, Entrepreneurship and other areas.
-These students typically get employment at Large fashion design studios and corporate organizations.
+Fashion Management (M.F.M) aspirants are exposed to the application of knowledge and skills to manage areas like – Brand Management, Fashion Merchandizing, Intellectual Property, Social Media Marketing, Luxury Management Services marketing, e-Commerce, Entrepreneurship and other areas.
+These students typically get employment at large Fashion Design Studios and corporate organizations.

 Career options in the Fashion Industry

 One of the highest profile roles in the industry, designers are the creative genius’ who work on the design of clothing and fashion ranges.
-Designers can work in any specialism, from handbags to sportswear to children’s wear.
+Designers can work in any specialization, from handbags to sportswear to children’s wear.

 Fashion photography is a coveted job, such photographers are sought after in magazines, catalogs, advertising agencies and can also be self employed once they’ve established themselves.